Login or Register to make a submission.

 All references must be cited in the text and vice versa.

-Surname, Initials (year), Book title, Edition (if any), Publisher, Place of publication.
+Surname, Initials (year), Book Title, Edition (if any), Publisher, Place of publication.

 For example:

 Wooldridge, J.M.
-(2010), Econometric analysis of cross section and panel data, 10th Edition, MIT Press, Cambridge.
+(2010), Econometric Analysis of Cross Section and Panel Data, 10th Edition, MIT Press, Cambridge.

 Tabachnick, B.G. and Fidell, L.S.
-(2019), Using multivariate statistics, 7th Edition, Pearson, London.
+(2019), Using Multivariate Statistics, 7th Edition, Pearson, London.

 2.2.
-Book chapter
+Book chapter (updated on 19th July 2024)

 Surname, Initials (year), “Chapter title”, in Editor’s Surname, Initial (Ed./Eds.), Initials, Book Name, Publisher, Place of publication, page range.